omaranwar1/SudokuSolver/README.md

 **Steps**:
 - Reinforce weak/missing lines by scanning the 10 expected grid positions in each direction, then strip grid lines before OCR.
 - Split into 9x9 cells (50x50 crops), clear borders, and reject empties using coverage + component heuristics; recenters the main blob when safe.
-- Score candidates against multi-font templates using overlap/IoU with a hole-count penalty; searches small shift/scale/polarity variations per cell.
+- Score candidates against multi-font templates using overlap scoring with a hole-count penalty; searches small shift/scale/polarity variations per cell.
 - Resolve duplicates with `resolve_conflicts`; if contour-based OCR shows conflicts, reruns OCR on line-detected corners and keeps the board with fewer conflicts/more givens.
 - Optional debug crops saved to `output/{image}_cells/` (and `{image}_cells_line/` when the fallback path runs).